MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex2_Notebooks.md

 1. Run the *Python code* to initialize the cell by selecting the **Run cell** button (Play icon) to the left of the code.

 1. It should take approximately 15 seconds to run.
 Once it's done, review the output messages and disregard any warnings about the Python kernel version.
 The code ran successfully if *msticpyconfig.yaml* was created in the *utils* folder in the *file explorer* pane on the left.
+It may take another 30 seconds for the file to appear.

-    >**Hint:** You can clear the output messages by using *square with an x* icon above the code cell.
+    >**Hint:** You can clear the output messages by selecting the ellipsis (...) on the left of the code window for the *Output menu* and selecting the *Clear output* (square with an x*) icon.

 1. Select the **msticpyconfig.yaml** file in the *file explorer* pane on the left to review the contents of the file and then close it.